-^{1.} Payments under the 2004 County Guaranty are not included in the chart.
+1. Payments under County guarantees in connection with NHCC debt are not included in the chart.

-^{2.} Includes debt service payable on the bonds issued to EFC without regard to the subsidy provided by the State.
+2. Includes debt service payable on the bonds issued to EFC without regard to the subsidy provided by the State.
 Such subsidy is expected to be at least 33 1/3% of interest for the life of the obligations.

-^{3.} Based on a monthly 1/6th interest, 1/12th principal payment basis for a fiscal year ending February 28, and assumes an interest rate of 5.05% on the NIFA Series 2002A, Series 2002B, and 2008F variable rate bonds, and the rate on the NIFA 2008 Series A-E variable rate debt is calculated using the fixed rate swap.
+3. Based on a monthly 1/6th interest, 1/12th principal payment basis for a fiscal year ending February 28, and assumes an interest rate of 5.05% on the NIFA Series 2002A, Series 2002B, and 2008F variable rate bonds, and the rate on the NIFA 2008 Series A-E variable rate debt is calculated using the fixed rate swap.